Latvia Wedding Traditions

 What Is Bildinājums (Traditional Matchmaking)?

-Bildinājumsbil-dee-NAH-yums (lv_bildinājums) is the traditional Latvian matchmaking process that historically involved professional matchmakers arranging marriages between families, particularly common in Latgale region until the 1950s.
-This centuries-old practice required the groom to formally ask the bride’s father for permission, with refusal meaning the couple would forgo any dowry or parental assistance worth €2,000-10,000 in today’s currency.
+Bildinājums (lv_bildinājums) is the traditional Latvian matchmaking process that historically involved professional matchmakers arranging marriages between families, particularly common in Latgale region until the mid-20th century.
+This centuries-old practice required the groom to formally ask the bride’s father for permission, with refusal meaning the couple would forgo any dowry or parental assistance.

 Regional matchmaking variations:

-- Kurzeme region (15% of weddings): Less structured, family-friend introductions
+- Kurzeme region: Less structured, family-friend introductions

-- Vidzeme region (25% of weddings): Community-based matchmaking
+- Vidzeme region: Community-based matchmaking

 Engagement Traditions: Mutual Gift Exchange